deerel/CUDA_Sobel_Edge_Detection/README.md

 Parallel programming project for the course DVA336 at Mälardalen University.

-# Members
-Pontus Wedén
-Rickard Lundberg
+Made by Pontus Wedén and Rickard Lundberg